ggracee17/Eatery-Voucher-Management/README.md

 ## Eatery Vouchers Management System
 UNSW COMP3900 22T2 Project

-An eatery vouchers management system that allows customers to book vouchers they are interested in.
+An eatery vouchers management system that allows customers to book vouchers to restaurants they are interested in.
 It also allows restaurants to manage their vouchers and profiles.

 ## Features
 - customers can register accounts, search for vouchers, review restaurants, share vouchers and add any restaurants to their wish lists.